 There are a few approaches you could take here, such as setting an overall spending limit or setting limits per gift.
 Whichever method you choose can help you keep your budget in the back of your mind as you shop.

 2. Try Shopping Earlier

-According to McKinsey, nearly half of consumers start holiday shopping in October.
-You might be one of them.
+You might be an early shopper already.
 There are a few reasons why people continue to shop earlier in the holiday season.

 The first reason is simply for convenience.
 You may be thrilled to have all your shopping out of the way early, so you don't need to worry about it anymore (and can avoid the crowds of shoppers).
 And second, starting before the official holiday season kicks off gives you ample time to look for savings and deals you might not otherwise find in November and December.

 If you're on a fixed income and it's a struggle to spend a big chunk of money all at once, you may want to think about saving year-round.
 This way, the money you set aside for gifts won't take away from what you need to pay the bills or add to your retirement savings.

 Some people find it helpful to work on building their holiday funds throughout the year.
 Setting aside a little bit each month (or week) into a savings account earmarked for holiday spending can go a long way toward taking off some of the pressure of finding money to pay for gifts when the time comes.